Christian prayer: Canonical hours

-In the Lutheran Churches, the canonical hours are contained in breviaries such as The Brotherhood Prayer Book and For All the Saints: A Prayer Book for and by the Church, while in the Roman Catholic Church they are known as the Liturgy of the Hours.
-The Methodist tradition has emphasized the praying of the canonical hours as an "essential practice" in being a disciple of Jesus.
+In the Lutheran Churches, the canonical hours are contained in breviaries such as The Brotherhood Prayer Book and For All the Saints: A Prayer Book for and by the Church, while in the Catholic Church they are known as the Liturgy of the Hours.
+Historically, the Methodist tradition emphasized the praying of the canonical hours as an "essential practice" in being a disciple of Jesus.